 During the final months of 2010 and the first quarter of 2011, the country was affected by heavy rains and floods caused by "La Niña," a climate phenomenon originating in the Pacific Ocean that is estimated to have resulted in costs of between Ps.
 14 trillion to Ps.
 16 trillion to the country.
 To afford the costs of the emergency and to address its effects during the period of 2011 to 2014, the Government announced a plan consisting of the creation of the Calamity Fund, which will be charged with the short-term expenditures (i.e., humanitarian aid to the affected population and aid in the areas of health, education and housing, among others) and the creation of the Adaptation Fund, which will be charged with the long-term expenditures in reconstruction and adaptation of the infrastructure damaged by the floods.
 The Calamity Fund, expected to amount to approximately Ps.
 6.3 trillion, will be financed through the expansion of the tax base of the wealth tax, the suspension of the gradual elimination of the tax on financial transactions between 2011 and 2014 and from the remainder of FOREC (Fund for the Reconstruction of the Coffee Growing Region after the 1999 earthquake).
 The Adaptation Fund, which is expected to amount to between Ps.
 8 trillion and Ps.
 10 trillion, may come from the sale of up to 10% of Ecopetrol's total shares held by the Government.
-To permit this sale, on August 2, 2011, the Government submitted to Congress a draft law that will allow the Government to reduce its interest in Ecopetrol to 70%.
-The draft law will be subject to debate in Congress during the first half of 2012.
+To permit this sale, the Government plans to present a draft law during the second half of 2011 that will allow it to reduce its interest in Ecopetrol to 70%.